Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 ## Use RAMP-CNN

-Please find all radar configurations and algorithm configurations are included in [config](config.py).
+All radar configurations and algorithm configurations are included in [config](config.py).

 ### Software Requirement and Installation